 Clinical Features and Natural HistoryTop

 ITP is classified on the basis of its duration as newly diagnosed ITP, persistent ITP (3-12 months), or chronic ITP (≥12 months).
 In adults the disease is usually chronic and asymptomatic, and it is associated with remissions and relapses.
-In ~10% of patients ITP resolves spontaneously.
+In ~10% of adult patients ITP resolves spontaneously.
 Typical manifestations include epistaxis, gingival bleeding, and heavy and prolonged menstrual bleeding; in some patients the only features are cutaneous petechiae and bruising.
 Petechiae are usually located on the mucous membranes and the skin of distal portions of extremities.
 Tissue injury causes excessive bleeding, but gastrointestinal and central nervous system hemorrhages are rare.

 2. Bone marrow aspiration or biopsy might be considered in patients aged >60 years to exclude myelodysplastic syndrome, as well as in patients with treatment resistance who are planned for splenectomy or patients with relapse after splenectomy.
 Bone marrow examination is not generally useful in patients with suspected ITP.

 3. Other studies: Tests for HIV, hepatitis C virus, Helicobacter pylori, parvovirus B19, Epstein-Barr virus, and cytomegalovirus infections; antinuclear antibodies (to exclude systemic lupus erythematosus); pregnancy test.
 Immunologic testing (detection of antiplatelet antibodies) is of no value in the diagnosis of ITP.

 Isolated thrombocytopenia with an otherwise normal CBC in a patient in whom other causes have been excluded.

 Other causes of thrombocytopenia: see Disorders of Platelets.